-It’s been ten years since Charlton graced the Premier League.
+It’s been over 10 years since Charlton graced the Premier League.

 It may be hard to fathom these days, but the Addicks were once stalwarts of the English top-flight under the management of Alan Curbishley.